-The MTech USA Xtreme MX-8054 is a fixed blade tactical knife that was specifically designed for tactical purposes and combat scenarios.
+Today I’m reviewing the MTech USA Xtreme MX-8054, which is a tactical combat knife that was specifically designed for tactical purposes and combat scenarios.

 MTech USA Xtreme is part of Master Cutlery, a family-owned business originally founded in 1982 that is now one of the largest wholesale knife manufacturers in the United States.
 MTech USA Xtreme offers a variety of both tactical fixed blade and folding knives that are made with thicker and higher-grade materials such as 440A and 440C stainless steel blades.